 Leading Advisors Reveal Strategies For Equity Comp And Company Stock At Year-End

 Year-end planning can be tricky amid the ongoing impact of tax-rate changes that took effect a few years ago and expected tax reforms.
-We asked five financial advisors for their ideas on financial and tax planning for the end of 2017 and the start of 2018.
+We asked five financial advisors for their ideas on financial and tax planning at year-end.
 Here are their responses, presented in their own words.
 (The opinions expressed in the text below are those of the authors and do not necessarily reflect the views of their employers or myStockOptions.com.)

 For year-end ideas from two other financial advisors, see Stockbrokers' Secrets: Year-End Planning For NQSOs, Restricted Stock, And RSUs.